luciancooper/tty-strings/README.md

 ### `wordWrap(string, columns, [options])`

 Word wrap text to a specified column width.

 Input string may contain ANSI escape codes.
+Style and hyperlink sequences will be wrapped, while all other types of control sequences will be ignored and will not be included in the output string.

 * `string` - Text to word wrap.
 * `columns` - Column width to wrap text to.